ngaut/stackvm/readme.md

 ### Step 2:  Implement the Tool

 In your new tool file, implement the tool function.
 Use the @tool decorator to mark it as a tool.
-Ensure the function returns a dictionary if multiple values need to be returned.

-Example 1: Response with a single data variable

 ```json
 from . import tool